evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_SUV_450_4MATIC/_index.md

 ## Infotainment

-You can choose from two different sound systems on the Mercedes-EQ EQS 450+.
+You can choose from two different sound systems on the Mercedes-EQ EQS SUV 450 4MATIC.
 With the Advanced Soundsystem, you get seven amplifier channels and nine speakers with a max system output of 225 watts.
 With the Burmester Surround Soundsystem, you get nine amplifier channels and 13 speakers with a max system output of 590 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
-Furthermore, the Mercedes-EQ EQS 450+ supports Android Auto and Apple CarPlay.
+Furthermore, the Mercedes-EQ EQS SUV 450 4MATIC supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The models is equipped with 4 USB-C connections as standard.
 As an option you can get additional 2 USB-C connections.
 ## Lights